Elad Nehorai: Other work

 Nehorai contributed to a 2017 Limmud conference in New York, hosting a workshop session on creativity and fear.

 In February 2019, Nehorai interacted on Twitter with New York State Rep. Alexandria Ocasio-Cortez after she had tweeted positively about a phone call with then-Labour Party MP Jeremy Corbyn, who had in the past been regularly accused of antisemitism and of mishandling allegations thereof within the party.
 Nehorai replied to the tweet, saying "I’m a huge huge fan of yours.
 I hope you’ll take a look at the amount of Jews trying to call attention to Corbyn’s long, documented history of anti-Semitism.The left’s blind spot in this regard can still be fixed.
 But we need leaders like yourself to listen."
 Ocasio-Cortez responded favorably, and the two later discussed Corbyn during a private phone call.

 On October 25, 2019, Nehorai filmed NYPD officers entering a subway car he was in and drawing guns on, tackling, frisking, and arresting Adrian Napier, an unarmed Black teenager, finding no weapons on him but charging him with fare evasion.
 Nehorai subsequently posted the footage to his Twitter with the caption "In case you’re wondering how an arrest in NYC goes down.
 The guy has made absolutely no indication that he would flee or fight and wasn’t trying to hide.
 If you can’t see, the reason everyone moved was because all the police had taken out their guns and aimed at him."
 He later told the Washington Post that the police had briefly pointed their guns at everyone in the vicinity.
 The footage he posted was viewed over 3 million times and sparked public scrutiny of the arrest, leading to an official statement by the department and condemnation of the officers by Democratic politician Julian Castro.

 Personal life

-Nehorai lives in Long Beach, California (previously Crown Heights, Brooklyn) with his wife Rivka, a painter, and their children.
+Nehorai lives in Los Angeles (previously Crown Heights, Brooklyn, and Long Beach, California) with his wife Rivka, a painter, and their 3 children.
 The couple had known each other growing up in Chicago and reconnected as adults while studying in Israel.

 A baal teshuva, Nehorai initially aligned himself with Chabad, but in 2014 began embracing Modern Orthodox Judaism and the Torah Umadda philosophy, although he maintained some aspects of Hasidic ideology as well as a love for the Lubavitcher Rebbe.
 He later cited both intercommunity conflict and changes in his own personal philosophy as reasons for his departure from Chabad.
 As of 2021, he no longer identifies as Orthodox.

 Nehorai has bipolar disorder and has written extensively about his struggles with mental health.